 President of Iceland from 1980 to 1996, Vigdís Finnbogadóttir was the first democratically, directly elected, female president.

 Finnbogadóttir was born in Reykjavík, Iceland, on April 15, 1930.
 Her mother, an active feminist, participated in the nurse’s trade union for 35 years.
-Her father was an engineer and professor and encouraged Finnbogadóttir to pursue the arts.
 She graduated in 1949 from Reykjavík College and continued her education in France and Sweden at the University of Grenoble, the Sorbonne and the University of Uppsala, respectively.
 Later, she taught drama, theatre history, and French at the University of Denmark.

 Photo via University of Iceland